 - Ben Franklin cannot sit down without doing so in a noteworthy manner.Franklin: What are you staring at?
 Haven't you ever seen a great man before?

 - Laser-Guided Karma: Dickinson, the leader of the Tories, begins the play by ganging up on John Adams.
-By the end, Dickinson stands utterly alone.
+In the end, Dickinson stands utterly alone.

 - Letting the Air Out of the Band: When his wife comes to visit, Jefferson starts to reprise "He Plays the Violin" on his...violin.
 It quickly peters out as Adams and Franklin listen in.Adams: I tell you Franklin, it's positively indecent!

-- Also the previously mentioned "Mama Look Sharp." which is sung by someone who barely if ever so much as speaks through the rest of the play.
-The song is one of the most gut wrenching songs ever performed on stage.
+- "Mama, Look Sharp", sung by an unnamed character who barely if ever so much as speaks through the rest of the play, and yet is one of the most gut-wrenching songs ever performed on stage.